VisruthSK/lab-3/readme.md

 dashboard.
 You are expected to publish your dashboard through [Quarto Pub](https://quarto.org/docs/publishing/quarto-pub.html), a free publishing service for static content created with Quarto.

+Find this dashboard at <https://stat541.visruth.com/static_dashboard>.
+Run `quarto render .\dashboard.qmd` before committing.
+(Obviously could put it into another action but didn't want to.)